Asphyxiant gas

 An asphyxiant gas, also known as a simple asphyxiant, is a nontoxic or minimally toxic gas which reduces or displaces the normal oxygen concentration in breathing air.
 Breathing of oxygen-depleted air can lead to death by asphyxiation (suffocation).
 Because asphyxiant gases are relatively inert and odorless, their presence in high concentration may not be noticed, except in the case of carbon dioxide (hypercapnia).

 Toxic gases, by contrast, cause death by other mechanisms, such as competing with oxygen on the cellular level (e.g. carbon monoxide) or directly damaging the respiratory system (e.g. phosgene).
 Far smaller quantities of these are deadly.

 Notable examples of asphyxiant gases are methane, nitrogen, argon, helium, butane and propane.
 Along with trace gases such as carbon dioxide and ozone, these compose 79% of Earth's atmosphere.

 Asphyxia hazard

 Asphyxiant gases in the breathing air are normally not hazardous.
 Only where elevated concentrations of asphyxiant gases displace the normal oxygen concentration does a hazard exist.
-Examples are:
+Asphyxiant gases are marked SA in the NFPA 704 standard.
+Examples of hazards are: